tomkat-cr/data_lakehouse_local_stack/README.md

 1. To check the Dataframe cluster S3 (Minio) files:

-This way you can do the ingestion process follow-up, because during the dataframe build step in in the ingest process, files are processed in batchs (groups of 5,000 files) and each time a batch finises, the result is written to the S3 cluster directory.
-If the ingestion process stops, it can be resumed from the ending point of last executed batch, and the processed files will be appended to the S3 cluster directory.
+This way you can do the ingestion process follow-up because during the Dataframe build step in the ingest process, files are processed in batches (groups of 5,000 files), and each time a batch finishes, the result is written to the S3 cluster directory.
+If the ingestion process stops, it can be resumed from the last executed batch, and the processed files will be appended to the S3 cluster directory.

 Set an environment variable with the path: